miltiadiss/Information-Retrieval/README.md

-_This project is part of "Information Retrieval" subject in Computer Engineering & Informatics Department of University of Patras for Winter Semester 2023-2024._
+This project is part of **Information Retrieval** elective course in Computer Engineering & Informatics Department of University of Patras for Winter Semester 2023-2024.